JeffJetton/atari-examples/bbones/bbones2.md

 2. What difference (if any) would it make if you moved your "Start" label to the next instruction (the `sta` instead of the `lda`)?
 3. What if you moved "Start" one more line, to the `jmp` instruction line?
 Can a `jmp` jump to itself?
 4. Insert a `nop` ("no operation") instruction between the `lda` line and the `jmp' line and move the "Start" label there.
 Run the program.
 What does this tell you about the COLUBK register?
 Does it need to constantly be reloaded with a color value, or does it "remember" that last thing you set it to?
 5. What do you think would happen if you forgot to include the last three lines (from `org $FFFC` on)?
 Will it run?
-Will it even compile?
+Will it even assemble without errors?
 Try it (using an emulator!) and see.

 ## Review